 However the coronavirus is causing major problems for Bora Bora’s economy, bringing setbacks that could take years to recover from.

-All resorts, hotels are temporary closed because they can not afford to re-open without international clients.
+All resorts, hotels were temporary closed for four months because they couldn’t afford to open without international clients.

-Guest houses and small businesses start to re-open to local inter-island tourism from May 22nd.
+Guest houses and small businesses stared to re-open to local inter-island tourism from May 22nd.

-The hotels are helping giving forced paid vacations to their employees and the fallout may be softened by a series of relief bills coming from the Government.
+The hotels helped giving forced paid vacations to their employees and the fallout was softened by a series of relief bills coming from the Government.

 Two hotels have decided to use this off time to renovate.
 Le Méridien and Sofitel Marara have temporary closed, leaving hundreds unemployed.

-Due to the travel ban, the island continues on lockdown to any international flights, cruise ships or boats until July 15th 2020.
+Due to the travel ban, the island continued on lockdown to any international flights, cruise ships or boats until July 15th 2020.

 I was supposed to visit Bora Bora soon…